yii-tools/forms/docs/input/checkbox.md

 ## Field with inside by label

-This following code will generate a field for the checkbox with inside by label.
+The following code shows how to create a checkbox for a field with inside by label.

 ```php
 declare(strict_types=1);